BOSTON COLLEGE SKATES PAST PRINCETON, 6-1

-Junior defenseman Dru Burns had a goal and three assists for the Eagles
+Junior defenseman Dru Burns registers goal and three assists for Eagles

 Chestnut Hill, Mass. -Junior Dru Burns registered a career-high four points (1g, 3a), scoring the first goal of her career, and sophomore Taylor Wasylk racked up her second three-point performance of the season as the No. 4 Boston College women's ice hockey team defeated Princeton, 6-1, on Friday afternoon on Kelley Rink.

 Junior goalkeeper Corinne Boyles (9-4-1) made 27 saves to earn the win and help the Eagles improve to 9-4-1 on the year.
 Princeton net-minder Rachel Weber (4-5-1) stopped 40 shots as the Tigers fell to 4-6-1.

 The Eagles opened the skate with something they had not done all season, score three goals in the first period.
 Wasylk ignited the scoring at 7:50, when passes from Burns and classmate Melissa Bizzari found the forward coming through the right circle.

 Sophomore defenseman Jackie Young kicked-off BC's 4-for-6 night on power plays at 17:20 in the first.
 From deep in the offensive zone, freshman forward Alex Carpenter sent the puck out to Burns at the top of the near circle.
 The defensemen dished the puck to far point and Young one-timed a shot for theher third goal of the year.

 Less than a minute later, freshman right-wing Kate Leary and sophomore defenseman Meagan Mangene helped Wasylk on her second goal of the afternoon for a 3-0 lead heading into the first intermission.